 -Your Friends at Newton Street Dental

-Newton Street Dental has had thorough training in disease prevention, transmission and infection control and are required to update this training every two years.
+Newton Street Dental has had thorough training in disease prevention, transmission, and infection control and is required to update this training every two years.
 Our standard protocol has always been to sterilize all instruments and disinfect all treatment rooms between patient appointments.
-We are routinely washing hands, donning new gloves and cleaning all surfaces patients come in contact with, including countertops and door handles, with our antibacterial, antiviral, antifungal wipes.
+We are routinely washing hands, donning new gloves, and cleaning all surfaces patients come in contact with, including countertops and door handles, with our antibacterial, antiviral, and antifungal wipes.

 The CDC guidelines note that, in cases when a patient presents with symptoms of a respiratory infection, dental health care personnel may consider postponing non-emergency or elective dental procedures until a patient is no longer contagious with diseases that may be transmitted through airborne, droplet, or contact transmission (e.g., sneezing, coughing, and contact with skin).
 If urgent dental treatment is necessary, we will work together with medical providers to determine the need to be treated and the appropriate precautions on a case-by-case basis to avoid the potential spread of diseases among patients, visitors, and staff.